 - I Banged Your Mom: Elodie never tries to gloat with this should she marry Ignatius, and their relationship is actually a rather sweet affair where he finally manages to meet someone who respects him, after years of his loved ones picking other people over him.
 This doesn't stop Briony from making gagging sounds every time she sees them together.

-- Laser Blade: As hinted below, a very skilled Lumen Elodie can use her powers to make a sword out of light.
+- Laser Blade: A very skilled Lumen Elodie can use her powers to make a sword out of light.
 This is one of the ways she can get an upper hand on Togami, although she better have actual swordfighting knowledge to back this up.

 - Light 'em Up: Elodie's magical affinity is light, and if she's sufficiently skilled, she can even form it into solid objects.

-- Light Is Not Good: Not that this stops a Lumen Elodie from being a cruel person if so desired.
+- Light Is Not Good: Elodie's magical affinity is light, but this doesn't stop her from being a cruel person if so desired.

 - Mandatory Motherhood: Elodie is expected to have children that will inherit her throne, and preferably children of legitimate birth and respectable fathers.